daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 ---
 #### Important points

+Do not trade on high impact news.
+If we really want to trade, we should wait for SB for Non-Farm Payroll days (7:30).

 Keep separately at least last 5 NWOGs and last 5 NDOGs.
 We can keep them longer, but we can mark oler with light colors.